Thousands brave cold for tickets to Obama farewell speech

-CHICAGO (AP) — Thousands of people have lined up in frigid temperatures hoping for tickets to President Barack Obama’s farewell speech in his hometown of Chicago.
+CHICAGO (AP) — Thousands of people waited for hours in single-digit temperatures on Saturday to try to get a ticket to President Barack Obama’s farewell speech in his hometown of Chicago, saying they want to show their appreciation and soak in the final moments of his history-making presidency.

-Tickets are being handed out Saturday morning at McCormick Place, a convention center along Lake Michigan.
+People began lining up well before sunrise for the 8 a.m. ticket distribution.
+The lines stretched for blocks and snarled traffic around McCormick Place, the sprawling convention center along Lake Michigan where Obama will speak on Tuesday night.

-Obama plans to speak to supporters there on Tuesday night, carrying on a tradition set in 1796 when George Washington addressed the American people for the last time as president.
+“You never know when something as huge or as phenomenal like this will happen again, so I was like ‘I’m not missing this for nothing,'” said Umar Ibrahim, 28, who took the day off from his job as a city bus driver to snag a ticket, waking up at 3 a.m. to start the trek to the convention center.

 Most Read Stories